As many of you may know, I am a huge fan of salads. Fresh, crunchy, colorful, creative – they are delicious.

 PRO TIP: As is the case with my No-Mayo Coleslaw (and most cabbage salads), it is imperative that the cabbage is as thinly sliced as possible so the Asian sesame vinaigrette will wilt the vegetable.
 If the cabbage is cut too thick, it will not be able to soak in all those wonderful flavors.

-- Additional Sweetness/Citrus: Following in the footsteps of the Panera version, I topped it off with a few slices of tangerines (a type of Mandarin oranges).
+- Additional Sweetness/Citrus: Following in the footsteps of the Panera Bread version, I topped it off with a few slices of tangerines (a type of Mandarin oranges).
 However, you can use sliced orange as well.
 The fresh citrus fruit adds beautiful color and a pop of fresh flavor.

 - With or Without Almond Butter: The Asian sesame chicken salad dressing I used here includes 3 tablespoons of almond butter (peanut butter would also work).
 I find that almond butter makes it heartier with its earthy flavors.
 However, if you are going after a copycat Panera Asian chicken salad recipe, you can use 3 tablespoons of olive oil instead.